boing

 The presentation begins with a reading of HIP AND HOP, DON'T STOP!
 As with the younger grades, this reading involves music and rapping and more closely resembles a "performance" than it does a traditional reading.
 For the older grades (5th and 6th), I enlist help from the audience to perform the raps from the book.

-Following that is a humorous talk (using Powerpoint slides and a video to keep their attention) that follows my creative process from brainstorming through to final publication.
+Following that is a humorous talk (using Powerpoint slides) that follows my creative process from brainstorming through to final publication.
 In particular, it follows the evolution of one specific page from HIP AND HOP, DON'T STOP! from idea, to sketchbook, to rough drafts, to final art.
 I emphasize the similarities between my art supplies and the kids' (pencils, notebooks, pens, etc), and how my process mirrors the process that kids typically follow in creating stories in the classroom.
-I brings actual sketches, final art, and tools used to give the kids a concrete picture of the creative process.
-The goal of the talk is to teach kids that the difference between being a "real" artist and them is not that great.
+I bring actual sketches, final art, and tools used to give the kids a concrete picture of the creative process.

 SAMPLE ART ACTIVITES